The Case for Time in Causal DAGs

-There are, of course, many approaches in the literature on causal graphical models that already incorporate a notion of time.
+There are, of course, many approaches in the literature on graphical causal models that already incorporate a notion of time.
 The principal difference of our contribution is that we do not propose a temporal approach as a special or alternative case, but rather argue that all causal DAGs are temporal in nature if one accepts that causes precede effects.

-In the existing literature, cyclic causal graphical models \parencite[see][]{bongers2021foundations} offer a way to essentially preserve the nontemporal approach while acknowledging that variables that aggregate quantities at multiple time points may be characterized by cyclic causal relationships such as feedback loops.
+In the existing literature, cyclic graphical causal models \parencite[][]{bongers2021foundations} offer a way to essentially preserve the nontemporal approach while acknowledging that variables that aggregate quantities at multiple time points may be characterized by cyclic causal relationships. \cite{stern2021causal} points out that considering the temporal order may greatly simplify causal discovery.
 A rich literature \parencite[e.g.][]{peters2013causal,malinsky2018causal,runge2018causal,assaad2021time} applies dynamic Bayesian networks \parencite{dean1989model,murphy2002dynamic} as causal models for the classical time series setting involving regular measurements of a dynamic process.
-Similarly, \cite{Hansen2014} show that stochastic differential equations can be seen as a continuous-time generalization of time-series DAGs.
-Our approach constitutes a bridge between nontemporal and time-series causal DAGs.
+Similarly, \cite{Hansen2014} show that stochastic differential equations can be seen as a continuous-time generalization of time series DAGs.
+Our approach constitutes a bridge between nontemporal and time series causal DAGs.
 We highlight that, even if realizations are mutually independent and no matter the level of aggregation, causal variables always have a time dimension which is crucial for interpreting causal relationships and for assessing the validity of the acyclicity assumption.
-Conceptually, the potential outcomes framework \parencite{neyman1932,rubin1974estimating} is perhaps closest to the perspective we propose.
-Like \textcite[][Chapter 1]{imbens2015causal}, we emphasize the time-specific nature of causal variables, but we go further in considering that variables may refer to quantities at multiple, potentially varying points in time simultaneously.
-In doing so, we make use of and provide a temporal perspective on the idea behind ``cluster'' and ``group'' variables as studied in \cite{anand2023causal} and \cite{wahl2024foundations}.
+Conceptually, the perspective we propose is closest to that of the potential outcomes framework \parencite{neyman1932,rubin1974estimating}, and aligns with the definition of causal variables in \textcite[][Section 1.2]{imbens2015causal} and \textcite[][Section 22.4]{hernan2020causal}.
+Our contribution extends the existing literature by considering variables that can refer to quantities at multiple and varying time points.
+In doing so, we make use of and provide a temporal perspective on the idea behind \textit{cluster} and \textit{group} variables as studied in \cite{anand2023causal} and \cite{wahl2024foundations}.